-This document is Otago's second regional policy statement.
-Although the Otago Regional Council is responsible for its production, it is the Otago community's document.
-This time around, we want to look beyond the problems we face in resource management to the kind of Otago our community want and will be proud to pass on to those who come after us.
+This document is Otago's second Regional Policy Statement.
+Although the Otago Regional Council is responsible for its production, it is the Otago communities' document.
+This time around, we want to look beyond the problems we face in resource management, to the Otago our community would like to see, and be proud to pass on to those who come after us.